adsabs/adsabs.github.io/help/search/_posts/2015-02-09-search-syntax.md

 aff:(China OR "Hong Kong" NOT Taiwan) |aff:(China OR ("Hong Kong" NOT Taiwan)) aff:(China OR "Hong Kong" -Taiwan) | aff:((China OR "Hong Kong") NOT Taiwan)

-For more heavy handed exploration of the search syntax, feel free to visit [search parser details](help/gory_details/_posts/2021-05-23-search-parser.md)
+For a more heavy handed exploration of the search syntax, feel free to visit [search parser details](help/gory_details/_posts/2021-05-23-search-parser.md).

 ### Wildcards, Proximity, and Regular expression search